facebookarchive/Shimmer/README.md

 shimmeringView.shimmering = YES;
 ```

 There's also an example project.
 In the example, you can swipe horizontally and vertically to try various shimmering parameters, or tap to start or stop shimmering.
+(To build the example locally, you'll need to open `FBShimmering.xcworkpace` rather than the `.xcodeproj`.)

 ## Installation
 There are two options: